emiltj/cds-visual-exam/assignment_5/README.md

 **Training history of CNN following the _LeNet_ architecture (right):**

-We see a different trend.
+We see a different trend when using the LeNet architecture.
 Given the more complex architecture of the LeNet model, we have a model that does not result in much overfitting given the first 50 epochs.
 Given longer training, this model may very well have begun to achieve even higher accuracies and F1-scores than the other model.
+Given any future use, this would be recommended.

 <!-- CONTACT -->
 ## Contact